Thialves02/The_Island/README.md

 https://pypi.org/project/pip/

 #install Pygame
-Abra o CMD e digite "pip install pygame"
+Open the CMD and type "pip install pygame"

 #Install Art
-Abra o CMD e digite "pip install art"
+Open the CMD and type "pip install art"

 #Clone this repository
 $ git clone https://github.com/Thialves02/The_island

 #Starting the game
-open the folder of the game and run the main in your IDE
+Open the folder of the game and run the main in your IDE